deven-org/boiler/README.md

 ## :triangular_ruler: Architecture
 Get to know about our Architecture [here](./docs/ARCHITECTURE.md).

+## :leftwards_arrow_with_hook: Prefixes
+BO1LER uses the 'blr' prefix in three main areas: custom component tag names, events and icons
+### Components
+The names of BO1LER components follow the W3C Custom Elements specification.
+Component prefixes can easily be customized by updating the exported TAG_NAME in each `renderFunction` file.
+The `renderFunction` file can be found in the directory of each component in our `ui-library` package.
+In order for your component to be valid, the name must contain at least one dash, it must start with a lowercase character of the alphabet and it cannot contain reserved tag names that already exist in the HTML spec.
+For a full list of reserved tag names and more tips on naming Custom Elements, please explore [this guide](https://webcomponents.guide/learn/components/naming-your-components/) to ensure that your naming convention is compliant.
+### Events
+### Icons

 ## :gear: Requirements
 1. First you need to install Git.
 Git is needed to clone the project to your local machine.
 If you don't have it installed yet you can follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).